II - July 17–August 5, 2017

-Intended for students interested in creating new business or social enterprises that can help change the world, this hands-on course focuses on the creation, evaluation, development, and launch-readiness of new business or social ventures.
+Intended for students interested in creating new business or social enterprises, this hands-on course focuses on the creation, evaluation, development, and launch-readiness of new business or social ventures.
 Participants are guided through the new venture creation process as applied to student team-selected venture ideas.

 Through interactive lectures, short case studies, visits from guest entrepreneurs, and structured peer activities, students explore the elements of the new venture planning process in an innovative modular format.
-For each student venture, key issues are addressed in a fashion highly consistent with other formal venture planning processes including: business model development, customer discovery, product-market validation, in-depth industry and market analysis, product or service innovation, brand development and go-to-market strategies, team selection & management, profit models, financing, and legal considerations.
+For each student venture, key issues are addressed in a fashion highly consistent with other formal venture-planning processes including: business model development, customer discovery, product-market validation, in-depth industry and market analysis, product or service innovation, brand development and go-to-market strategies, team selection and management, profit models, financing, and legal considerations.

-Students work through a series of structured peer activities and assignments that correspond with each phase of new venture planning.
-Throughout the class students refine their venture’s hypothesized business model based on instructor, visiting experts, and peer feedback.
-At each stage of venture plan development, students learn critical terms, apply tools that support research and decision making, and develop a deep understanding on how each major planning activity fits into formal venture creation.
-Additionally, students hone critical professional skills including creative problem solving, communication and negotiation, project management, financial analysis, and collaborative leadership.
-By the end of the class, students have generated a robust business model, with supportive venture plan documents, investor pitch, website, and crowd funding video.
+Students work through a series of structured activities and assignments that correspond with each phase of new venture planning.
+Throughout the class they refine their venture’s hypothesized business model on the basis of instructor, visiting expert, and peer feedback.
+At each stage of venture plan development, they learn critical terms, apply tools that support research and decision making, and develop a deep understanding on how each major planning activity fits into formal venture creation.
+Additionally, they hone critical professional skills including creative problem-solving, communication and negotiation, project management, financial analysis, and collaborative leadership.
+By the end of the class, participants have generated robust business models, with supportive venture plan documents, investor pitches, websites, and crowd-funding videos.

 Participants are expected to bring laptops for this class.